Get ready for the most exciting and rewarding way to earn extra money!

 - The number of hours which you are required to work will be as set out in the Assignment.
 You are not obliged to work any hours in excess of those set out in the Assignment (“Overtime”), but may agree with the Client to do so.
 You will receive the Remuneration (plus Holiday Pay, if any) for any Overtime.
 If you incur any extra travel expenses as a result of working Overtime you may claim these from the Client via Syft.
 Claims for such expenses must be made within 24 hours of completing the Shift in respect of which they were incurred.
 Expenses will only be reimbursed where they are reasonably incurred and evidenced by receipts.

 - Syft takes punctuality for Engagements very seriously.
-You must arrive for Shifts at least 15 minutes before your Shift is due to start and report to a manager/supervisor.
-If you are going to be late for a Shift, please Contact Us on 0203 322 5678 so that we can notify the Client.
+We encourage you to plan your journey ahead leaving room for delay.
+Once you arrive report to a manager/supervisor so you can clock in and generate a timesheet.
+If you are going to be late for a Shift, please Contact Us on Live Chat so that we can notify the Client.

 - If you arrive to a Shift late, the Client is entitled to send you home and you will not be paid for the Shift.
 Furthermore, if you are reported to Syft as being over 10 minutes late on two or more occasions, Syft reserves the right to suspend your use of the Services and to require you to attend another induction session at the Syft offices to regain access to the Services.

 - If you accept an Engagement which you are subsequently unable to attend, you must notify Syft immediately by cancelling the Engagement via the Service.
-If you cancel a Shift or an Engagement less than 24 hours before that Shift or Engagement is due to start you will receive a “strike”.
-If you receive two strikes, Syft reserves the right to suspend your use of the Services and to require you to attend another induction session at the Syft offices to regain access to the Services.
+If you cancel a Shift or an Engagement less than 24 hours (but more than 30 minutes) before that Shift or Engagement is due to start you will receive a “strike”.
+If you receive three strikes, Syft reserves the right to suspend your use of the Services and to require you to attend another induction session at the Syft offices to regain access to the Services.

 - If a Shift or Engagement is cancelled by the Client, Syft will take reasonable steps to give you as much notice as possible.
 If a Shift or Engagement is cancelled by the Client less than 24 hours before that Shift or Engagement is due to start, you may be paid compensation of up to 4 hours’ Remuneration.
 The payment of compensation will be determined by Syft acting in its sole discretion.